linode/docs/docs/development/bash/solving-real-world-problems-with-bash-scripts-a-tutorial/index.md

 sort -n <(printf "%s\n" "${n[@]}")
 {{< /file >}}

+- The presented technique uses an *array* to store all integer values before sorting them.
+- All numeric values are given as command line arguments to the script.
+- The script tests whether each command line argument is a valid integer before adding it to the `n` array.
-The presented technique uses an *array* to store all integer values before sorting them.
-All numeric values are given as command line arguments to the script.
-The sorting part is done using `sort -n`, which sorts things numerically.
-If you want to deal with strings, then you should omit the `-n` flag.
-The `printf` command after `sort -n` prints every element of the array in a separate line whereas the `<` character tells `sort -n` to use the output of `printf` as input.
-Last, the script tests whether each command line argument is a valid integer before adding it to the `n` array.
+- The sorting part is done using `sort -n`, which sorts the array numerically.
+If you want to deal with strings, then you should omit the `-n` option.
+- The `printf` command, after `sort -n`, prints every element of the array in a separate line whereas the `<` character tells `sort -n` to use the output of `printf` as input.

+Run the `sort` script with the following command:

+    ./sort.sh 100 a 1.1 1 2 3 -1

 The output of `sort.sh` will resemble the following:

-    ./sort.sh 100 a 1.1 1 2 3 -1

 {{< output >}}
 a is not a valid integer!